 64. Helped someone find an ancestor using records you had never used for your own research.
 Revolutionary War pension files – fascinating!

 65. Visited the main National Archives building in Washington, DC.
+Did my master’s history degree research there.
 Taken classes in Archives II in Maryland.

 66. Visited the Library of Congress.
 Took library science grad classes there.

 67. Have an ancestor who came over on the Mayflower.
-Ha – mine barely got here in the late 19th c.
+Ha – mine barely got here in the late 19th century.